-An organization with a clear, concise and tested IRP will be able take fast action to contain a breach and minimize the financial damage to an organization.
+An organisation with a clear, concise and tested IRP will be able take fast action to contain a breach and minimise the financial damage to an organisation.
 They are more likely to have a better response to legal requirements and potential costly fines.

 The CISO should lead and coordinate an enterprise’s response (General Counsel, Risk Management, PR/Marketing, Executive Management) to a cyber-attack.
 This person should be listed in the IRP.

 With technologically empowered employees all accessing the network via a raft of mobile devices (smart phones, tablets etc.), a data/privacy breach can occur from simply losing a mobile device.
 Ensuring the devices are encrypted means that even if a device is lost or stolen, the data cannot be used which will mitigate the potential exposure.